-Below are five great dash cam options to consider, whether you're looking for immaculate 4K video or just a solid budget option.
+Below are several great dash cam options to consider, whether you're looking for an immaculate 4K video or just a solid value option.
+But do note that the list of solid options doesn’t end here.